telerik/maui-docs/controls/autocomplete/suggest-mode.md

 * `Append`&mdash;Provides an inline display of the first suggestion;
 * `SuggestAppend`&mdash;Combines the functionality of the two options above, shows a drop-down with suggestions and at the same time selects the first one from the list.

-To choose any of those modes use the `SuggestMode` property of the control.
+To choose any of those modes, use the `SuggestMode` property of the control.
 The default `SuggestMode` is `Suggest`.

 ## Example